DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/edges/textStyleExpr.md

 An edge's text style.

 ##### param(value): any
-When the function is called as a setter, returns the edge's new text style; when the function is called as a getter, returns `undefined`.
+An edge's new text style or `undefined`.

 ---
-A data source field specified by this property must contain inline style declarations in string format, for instance `"font-weight: bold; text-decoration: underline"`.
+A data source field assigned to this property should contain in-line style declarations in string format.
+For instance, `"font-weight: bold; text-decoration: underline"`.

+A function assigned to this property should do the following:

-If you provide a function for the **textStyleExpr** property, the function can return style settings as CSS rules presented in JSON format as well, for instance `{ "font-weight": "bold", "text-decoration": "underline" }`.
+* Return an edge's text style as a set of CSS rules in JSON format when the **value** parameter is set to `undefined`.
+For instance, `{ "font-weight": "bold", "text-decoration": "underline" }`.
+* Save a new text style value to a data storage when the **value** parameter contains an edge's text style.
+For instance, assign this value to the **obj** parameter's field to save an edge's text style in your data source.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Diagram/AdvancedDataBinding/"